-The attached budget documents have been prepared after extensive consultation with all relevant stakeholders and having regard to draft budget workshops convened with Elected Members during May and June 2018.
+The attached Budget documents have been prepared after extensive consultation with all relevant stakeholders and having regard to draft budget workshops convened with Elected Members during May and June 2018.
 This report now seeks the Council's formal adoption of its 2018/2019 annual budget.
-The budget has also been prepared in light of the adopted Long Term Financial Plan, noting the budget proposes lower rate increase than was originally envisaged.
+The budget has also been prepared in light of the Long Term Financial Plan discussion in the earlier part of the year, aligning with a lower rate increase that was originally envisaged.